rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-azure.md

 product_url: rackspace-pdr
 ---

-Rackspace Proactive Detection & Response (PDR) on Microsoft&reg; Azure&reg; has two main componants that must be implemented in your Azure environment: the Network-based Intrusion Detection (NIDS) appliance infrastructure must be set up, and select vendor agents must be deployed.
+Rackspace Proactive Detection & Response (PDR) on Microsoft&reg; Azure&reg; has two main components that must be implemented in your Azure environment: the Network-based Intrusion Detection (NIDS) appliance infrastructure must be set up, and select vendor agents must be deployed.